cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 ##### Remediation of the Closed Timestamp related retry errors

-- `SELECT FOR UPDATE` pessimistic locking in the beginning of a long-running transaction can prevent concurrent writers from invalidating its reads by locking the table. *Carefully evaluate the side effects of this change!* It will keep tables locked for the duration of the long-running transaction.
+- `SELECT FOR UPDATE` pessimistic locking in the beginning of a long-running transaction can prevent concurrent writers from invalidating its reads by locking the table. *Carefully evaluate the side effects of this change!* It will keep locks for the duration of the long-running transaction.
-- Increase `kv.closed_timestamp.target_duration` so that a long-running transaction doesn't get its write timestamp continuously bumped. *Carefully evaluate the side effects of this change!* It can impact latency for changefeeds and follower reads.
+- Increase `kv.closed_timestamp.target_duration` so that a long-running transaction doesn't get its write timestamp continuously bumped. *Carefully evaluate the side effects of this change!* It can impact the lag in changefeeds and the latency of follower reads.

 ##### Contention Illustration 6.1.
 Esoteric error due to closed timestamp property